Includes high-quality download in MP3, FLAC and more. Paying supporters also get unlimited streaming via the free Bandcamp app.

 It turned out that Wacław had also played in an early incarnation of our mutual friend Olie Brice's quintet, so I asked Olie to put me in touch.
 I had received a grant from the British Council to undertake a residency at the Galicia Jewish Museum in Kraków and I invited Wacław and Hubert to join me for the culminating performance.

 The initial idea was to write a suite of music based on field recordings I would make at sites of significance to my Polish-Jewish family history.
-Having collected sounds at neglected cemeteries, forgotten monuments, former ghetto districts reclaimed by the ever-evolving cities they sit within in, I travelled up to Warsaw for a few days of rehearsals.
+Having collected sounds at neglected cemeteries, forgotten monuments, former ghetto districts reclaimed by ever-evolving cities, I travelled up to Warsaw for a few days of rehearsals.

 Within seconds of our first improv, I realised I didn't need to write any music for this concert.
 Without a word of discussion, the music I'd been imagining for the past year was just happening, totally organically.
 It felt like coming home.